 Stuck in a tenancy agreement waiting for the day that you have enough cash to buy your own gaff with a back garden for a dog?
-Well the wait may be over soon – for the dog part at least – as the government are proposing new rules for tenants who wish to keep pets in their rented homes.
+Well the wait is over, almost – as the government is introducing new rules for tenants who wish to keep pets in their rented homes.
 The new rule is a huge step closer to tenants being able to keep pets in rented accommodation.

-As it stands, only a teeny 7% of landlords allow pets in their properties, and the majority of contracts are super strict when it comes to breaking their rules.
-Tenants can be fined for breaking their contracts, or if their landlords do decide to allow animals on the premises, huge fees can incur – such as additional rent on behalf of the pet or increased deposits incase of damage.
+Only a teeny 7% of landlords allowed pets in their properties, and the majority of contracts were super strict when it comes to breaking their rules.
+Tenants could have been fined for breaking their contracts, or if their landlords do decided to allow animals on the premises, huge fees could have been incur – such as additional rent on behalf of the pet or increased deposits incase of damage.

 According to PETA, there are approximately 100,000 dogs without homes in the UK, with the RSPCA still having to put down a large number of healthy pets due to a lack of suitable homes to join.
-The new rule, as presented by Housing Secretary Robert Jenrick on the 4th January, calls for changes to the model tenancy agreement which would allow well-behaved pets into rented properties.
+Housing Minister, CHris Pincher stated the “model tenancy agreement” that has been introduced will stop landlords banning all animals.

 It is not legally binding, but the new document has been updated on the governments model tenancy agreement, which can be downloaded by landlords.
 And the government hopes that landlords will use this as a default document when renting out properties.